sjtu-zhao-lab/SALO/docs/SOTA_Calculation.md

 All 3 throughputs are data obtained by scaling down to a 128 multiplier.
 So we don't need to do additional scaling.

 So, the attention time of Energon is 1.05Gop / 612 GOP/s = 1.72ms. the attention time of DTQAtten is 1.05Gop / 952 GOP/s = 1.10ms. the attention time of Energon is 1.05Gop / 928 GOP/s = 1.13ms.
+For Sanger and SALOv2: We measure the performance with the same workload using their performance models.
+The attention times of Sanger and SALO2 are 1.44ms and 0.96ms, respectively.